-Who or what inspired you to take up the piano, and make it your career?
+Who or what inspired you to take up piano, and pursue a career in music?

-Who or what were the most important influences on your playing/composing?
+Who or what have been the most important influences on your musical life and career?

 What have been the greatest challenges of your career so far?

-Which performances and recordings are you most proud of?
+Which performance/recordings are you most proud of?

 Who are your favourite musicians?